matthew-pm/pmdt-practical/README.md

 **You should redesign the Minicart component to support the hypothesis.** Essentially, your design should encourage users to check out at a higher rate.
 You should design for both desktop and mobile.
 You have the freedom to define the layout and interaction specifications of the designs (i.e., in your designs, these can differ from the control).

+**Following your submission of Variant B, you will be asked to present your design.**

 **Note:** the Minicart and the Cart page are two separate entities.
 The Minicart is a condensed version of the Cart page that currently displays as an overlay.
 The Cart page is not within the scope of this A/B test.

 #### Hypothesis